-EMCC's Definition for Critical Inquiry
+EMCC's Definition for Critical Thinking

 Students demonstrating this ability can critically apply higher order thinking skills to resolve authentic problems across the curriculum.
-Learning tasks include analyzing/interpreting data (given or collected), evaluating the data as it relates to the problem, and forming explanations or conclusions.

 History of Assessing Critical Inquiry (Became Critical Thinking in Fall 2019)

-Future of Assessing Critical Inquiry
+Future of Assessing Critical Thinking